kremalicious/Badged/badged/readme.txt

 The badges are created without any images by using only CSS (box shadows, gradients, pseudo elements, you name it) and were tested in current versions of Safari, Chrome, Firefox, Opera & Internet Explorer.
 It should degrade gracefully in older browsers with some details missing like drop shadows or the highlight shine.

-The plugin is localized in english & german.
+The plugin is localized in english, german & spanish.

 * * *